greadee/cwproul1-EmotiLog/docs/README.md

 - Implement EventLog.getAllByDay() to return a List representing EmoticonDailySummary.<br>
 - Implement EmoticonDailySummary.size() (counts) and EmoticonDailySummary.distr() (frequencies).<br>
 - Update UML diagram to inlude all necessary methods, attributes and detailed class descriptions as a note.<br>
+- Finalize references and include citation comment in code.<br>